Page 4 - Guida di Claviere e Montgenevre

 Ski Competition was held in 1907 between Claviere and Montgenèvre) soon contributed to give a

 new description of tourism and sport to this small border village.
-Among the pioneers of skiing Introduction
+Among the pioneers of skiing introduction

 who settled in Claviere, E. Santi has to be mentioned; a sportsman (with Mezzalama was the pro-